phaubertin/jinue/doc/syscall.md

 Where:

-    msgFunction     is the system call number for REPLY or REPLY/RECEIVE msgPtr          is the address of the start of the reply message buffer.
+    msgFunction     is the function number for REPLY or REPLY/RECEIVE msgPtr          is the address of the start of the reply message buffer.
 It may or may not be the buffer where the message being replied to was received.
 For a combined REPLY/RECEIVE, this is also